-Protection is the arrangement under which certain members of the NHS Pension scheme will remain in their current section of the NHS Pension Scheme indefinitely or will move to the new scheme at a later date, depending on the form of protection they have.
+Protection are the arrangements under which certain members of the NHS Pension scheme were able to remain in either the 1995 or 2008 Sections of the NHS Pension Scheme until the 31 March 2022 at the very latest, depending on the form of protection they had.

-If you were within 10 years of your NHS Pension Scheme Normal Pension Age – the age at which they can retire without a reduction in pension benefits – as at the 1 April 2012 you remain in the 1995 or 2008 Section until you retire or otherwise leave the scheme.
+If you were within 10 years of your NHS Pension Scheme Normal Pension Age – the age at which you can retire without a reduction in pension benefits – as at the 1 April 2012 you would have remained in the 1995 or 2008 Section until the earlier of you retiring or the 31 March 2022.
 For most 1995 Section members this means 50 or over (or 45 for Special Class and MHO members) and 55 for 2008 Section members.

-If you were more than 10 years but less than 13 years and 5 months from your Normal Pension Age as at 1 April 2012 you are entitled to Tapered Protection’.
-This means you will move to the new 2015 scheme at a date later than 1 April 2015 but will ultimately have to move by no later than the 1 April 2022.
+If you were more than 10 years but less than 13 years and 5 months from your Normal Pension Age as at 1 April 2012 you were entitled to Tapered Protection.
+This means you moved to the reformed 2015 scheme at a date later than 1 April 2015 but ultimately no later than the 1 April 2022.

-If you are a member of the 1995 or 2008 Section and were, at 1 April 2012, more than 13 years and 5 months away from your Normal Pension Age you will move to the new 2015 Scheme on 1 April 2015.
+If you are a member of the 1995 or 2008 Section and were, at 1 April 2012, more than 13 years and 5 months away from your Normal Pension Age you would have moved to the reformed 2015 Scheme on 1 April 2015.